Comedian Sarah Cooper Doesn’t Need Donald Trump Anymore

 Cooper attributes her videos’ popularity to people’s need to find a way to process the President’s speeches and sound bites.
 “I think a lot of people checked out and stopped paying attention to what Trump was saying because it’s been an awful four years and listening to him is awful.
 It’s constant gaslighting,” she says.
 “For whatever reason, I get emails from people saying, ‘This is the only way I can listen to him.'”

-Having received positive feedback not just from Trump’s detractors but, somewhat surprisingly, from his supporters as well as detractors, she says she’s wary of amplifying the president’s rhetoric any more than it already is.
+Having received positive feedback not just from Trump’s detractors but, somewhat surprisingly, from his supporters, she says she’s wary of amplifying the president’s rhetoric any more than it already is.
 “I definitely don’t want to be spreading his propaganda or be seen as someone who’s able to be used by him to spread his propaganda.
 So when people are like, ‘I love Trump, but this is great,’ it’s very confusing to me,” she says.
 “The whole thing with satire is that you think you’re making it clear what you’re making fun of and what your perspective is, but there’s certain people who will always misinterpret it.”

 Whether or not Trump is reelected, Cooper says she has no intention of leaving politics out of her comedy going forward.
 “Part of me is like, ‘I wish politics were boring again.’
 I’m glued to the news and Twitter to see the latest thing that’s happening, and it’s just sucking the life energy out of me.
 It’s sucking the life energy out of so many people,” she says.
 “But I look back on not voting in the 2010 midterm, and I don’t want to let that happen again because that midterm was so consequential for where we are today.
 I never want to stop talking about politics because it affects so much of people’s lives.”